dineshbajgain/filter-data-object/package/README.md

 # Filter Data Object

-Filter Object is a Javascript library for dealing filter of the array object.
+Filter Data Object is a Javascript library for dealing filter based on the contents of an existing array of the array object.

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/package/map-data-object) to install map-data-object.
+Use the package manager [npm](https://www.npmjs.com/package/map-data-object) to install filter-data-object.

 ```bash
 npm i filter-data-object